-As an example, one of the largest photo sizes you’ll find on social media is the Facebook cover photo.
-As of Aug 2019, Facebook recommends your image be 1640 pixels by 720 pixels.
+As an example, one of the largest photo sizes you'll find on social media is the Facebook cover photo.
+Facebook recommends your image be 1640 pixels by 720 pixels.
 Using our formula, that means we only need a camera that has 1.2 MP in order to be of sufficient quality (1670 x 720 = 1 202 400 pixels.
 1 202 400/1 000 000 = 1.2 MP).
 This makes a smartphone perfectly capable of producing photos to use online.

 Photos that will primarily be used only in digital mediums have a lower megapixel requirement